VIDgital: Headquarters

-VIDgital is based in the Ostankino Technical Center at 12, Akademika Koroleva Street, Moscow.
+VID is based in the Ostankino Technical Center at 12, Akademika Koroleva Street, Moscow.

 Logo

 The original VID logo was created by Andrey Rasbash.

 For this purpose, Rasbash went to the State Museum of Oriental Art of Moscow for advice from Listyev's future wife, Albina Nazimova, who then worked as a restorer at the museum.
 Among all the options she proposed, Rasbash chose the ceramic mask of the Chinese Taoist philosopher Guo Xiang with a three-pawed toad on his head, based on a ceramic head sculpture found at the Museum of Eastern Art in Moscow.
-The logo's face was originally a direct copy of the mask's, but apparently, the museum attempted to sue VID, leading them to digitally alter the mask in order to avoid legal difficulties.
+The logo's face was originally a direct copy of the sculpture's, but apparently, the museum attempted to sue VID, leading them to digitally alter the mask in order to avoid legal difficulties.

-Among those who did not knew about the likeness of the mask, it is thought that the mask resembled Boris Yeltsin's face.
 In different cultures, the three-legged toad is interpreted in different ways, such as representing spiritual wealth, power and financial wealth.

 The wordmark of the company uses the letter D of the Latin alphabet instead of the Cyrillic Д, so the logo appears as ВИD as opposed to ВИД.

+The regular music was a loud, dramatic orchestra-led fanfare that goes off quite bombastic, and is preceded with what sounds like a movie projector and a soft "swoosh" sound.

 The original VID opening logo is known being austere and "frightening" in its audio and visuals.
-When the opening logo was introduced there were many complaints from parents with young children, who found it scary to watch, especially when it preceded children's television.
-More recently, this version of the opening logo has attracted a large amount of interest from the internet due to its "eerie" nature.
+When the opening logo was introduced there were many complaints from parents with young children, who found it scary to watch, especially when it preceded or followed children's television.
+More recently, this version of the opening logo has attracted a large amount of interest from the Internet due to its "eerie" nature, making it a subject of Meme culture.

+The background music to the intro with the ball falling was composed by Soviet composer Vladimir Ratskevich.

+To add to the grievances, the original version of the logo incorporated flashes of bright white light against black backgrounds; this feature was later removed due to epilepsy concerns.

+When people started to circulate petitions to remove the old opening logo, VID released a version in 1999 which featured a match being struck, the smoke of which formed the VID logo, although there are no videos of this online.
+In 2000, a new version of the ident was produced, featuring a smaller version of the logo on a yellow background with the text "VID Television Company presents" (albeit in Russian).
+In 2002, the mask logo was changed from white to gold.

+After VID was renamed to VIDgital in 2017, the logo was heavily redesigned.